 Some wastes may not be regulated wastes however, they may possess characteristics which are similar to regulated wastes.
 In these cases, an off-site disposal method is a preferred option to sanitary sewer disposal or landfilling.
 See Appendix D for special wastes.

 Priority 4.
-In-House Treatment
+In-House Acid-Base Neutralizations

-Contact EHS prior to beginning any new in-house waste treatment processes.
-E.g., to ensure safe and legal treatment
+Contact EHS prior to beginning any new in-house waste treatment processes including acid-base neutralizations.

 Acid-Base Neutralizations.